Temicruise007/project-management-demo-fullstack/README.md

 Integrate cloud storage (e.g., AWS S3) for scalable file storage.
 Add user authentication and role-based access control.
 Develop frontend to interact with the backend using a framework like React or Angular.
-Contributors
-Temitope Onafalujo - Backend Development
-License
-This project is licensed under the MIT License - see the LICENSE file for details.